AbdelilahEzzouini/AbdelilahEzzouini/README.md

-# 💫  About Me :
+💫 About Me:
-👋 Hi, I’m Abdelilah EZZOUINI Full-stack web developer "tanmirt" from 🇲🇦 </br>
-🔭  I’m currently a full-time tech lead at @Almossaid </br>
-💬  Ask me about PHP Laravel </br>
-👀  I’m interested in web development technology 💻 </br>
+👋 Hi, I’m Abdelilah EZZOUINI, a Full-stack web developer hailing from 🇲🇦.
+Currently, I'm immersed as a full-time tech lead at @Almossaid.
+If you're curious about PHP Laravel or anything related to web development technology 💻, feel free to reach out!

-📫  You can reach me by scanning the following QR code.... to something 😋
+📫 You can reach me at abdelilah.ezzouini@gmail.com or by scanning the following QR code for WhatsApp:

 ![Scane me for whatsapp](https://drive.google.com/uc?id=10QRZbSQq4QOfA9o4WS3DDgRzNjQ9k2rU)